Updated September 15, 2020

 The results showed that the true acupuncture group had significantly lowered heart rates, measured both at five minutes and 15 minutes after the treatment.
 The second group or “sham” group showed no change.

 As shown in the aforementioned study, acupuncture is proven to slow down heart rates.
 This can leave us feeling relaxed, even 15 minutes after the treatment has ended.
-Acupuncture isn’t just a break from reality, it’s also a way for us to calm and recenter ourselves for the stressful moments that inevitably lie ahead.
+Acupuncture isn’t just a break from reality, it’s also a way for us to calm and re-center ourselves for the stressful moments that inevitably lie ahead.
 One short acupuncture for stress reduction session can have lasting effects, leaving you feeling better for days or even weeks.

 Try Acupuncture at Scott Family Health

 Our experienced and licensed acupuncturists will walk you through every step, and if you’re uncomfortable at any point, we’ll help you through it.
 And as always, if something doesn’t feel right, you can always let us know and we’ll stop — our job is to make you more comfortable and less stressed and we will always listen to you.
-See how acupuncture, as well as chiropractor visits, massage, and physical therapy, can make a difference in your mental health.
+See how acupuncture for depression, as well as chiropractor visits, massage, and physical therapy, can make a difference in your mental health.
 If you are going through a major life change or stress, remember to take care of you!
 Even one acupuncture session can help you.
 Please contact our office for more information or to make an appointment at 970-663-2225.